 Our school is an English medium school with Mandarin Chinese taught as a language.
 Speaking Chinese is therefore not a requirement for our English or subject teachers, as Mandarin is taught by specialised teachers.

 Macau has been exemplary in dealing with the coronavirus, with very few cases and no deaths.
-The government has been understandably cautious and, since March 2020, has been slow to allow non-residents entry into the territory.
+The government has been understandably cautious and between March 2020 until August 2021 non-residents were effectively blocked from entering Macau from all areas, except Mainland China.

-Of course, until the borders completely open and the pandemic spread abates globally, schools and teachers would do well to make contingency plans for all scenarios.
+From November 2021 onward, the school expects restrictions to continue to loosen as the population vaccination rate increases and policies are refined.
+Despite the viable yet clunky current pathway to enter Macau through Hong Kong, until the borders completely open and the pandemic spread abates globally, teachers would do well to make contingency plans for all scenarios.

 The school year usually begins on 1 September, the standard date that teacher contracts begin.
 Typically, new teachers will be asked to arrive around August 8-10.
 The first four or five days are spent finding and settling into a suitable apartment.
 This is followed by 3 to 4 days of orientation for new teachers and then around 10 days of training and planning for all teachers.